Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - This is the page on which the user will play the game, after going through the homepage and reading the rules
 - The home button is next to the title and is used to go back to the home page
 - Going from top left to right there is:
-- a music button allowing the user to play game music
+- A music button allowing the user to play game music
-- a timer, included for an added challenge to allow the user to time how long it takes them to guess a word
+- A timer, included for an added challenge to allow the user to time how long it takes them to guess a word
-- on the far right is a drop down, where the user can select the word length to guess
+- An the far right is a drop down, where the user can select the word length to guess

 - The main game area contains the image of the hangman made using canvas, then a lives left counter, a gear button to access the games rules overlay and a reset button
 - Next to the hangman image are a selection of blank squares which represent the letters to be guessed